aljazceru/awesome-nostr/README.md

 - [schorr_snap](https://github.com/neeboo/schnorr_snap)![stars](https://img.shields.io/github/stars/neeboo/schnorr_snap.svg?style=social) - A snap plugin for Metamask Flask, supports nostr
 - [Nostra](https://github.com/lontivero/Nostra)![stars](https://img.shields.io/github/stars/lontivero/nostra.svg?style=social) - a F# library, available as a nuget package, for interacting with relays.
 The Nostra relay is built on top of it too.
 - [Nostr Access Control](https://github.com/neilck/nostr-access-control)![stars](https://img.shields.io/github/stars/neilck/nostr-access-control.svg?style=social) - Library using Classified Listings, Badge Definition & Award events to check if a user is elgible to access a resource
+- [nostr-geotags](https://github.com/sandwichfarm/nostr-geotags) - NPM module that generates geotags for nostr events given datapoints such as GPS/DD, an ISO-3166-1 countryCode and/or an ISO-3166-2 regionName, as well as many passthroughts.
+Supports ISO-3166-1/2/3 and UN M49.

 ## Bridges and Gateways